 1.)
-Licensing Process: All TBI W Providers must meet initial and continuing Certification Reviews.
-All TBIW Providers must be enrolled with Molina and receive a provider number from Molina.
-TBI W Case Managers must be licensed in WV as a Social Worker, Counselor, or Registered Nurse and employed by a TBI Waiver Case Management Agency enrolled with Medicaid.
+Licensing Process: All TBIW Providers must meet initial and continuing Certification Reviews.
+All TBIW Providers must be enrolled with Gainwell and receive a provider number from Gainwell.
+TBIW Case Managers must be licensed in

+WV as a Social Worker, Counselor, or Registered Nurse or have an approved human service degree and taken/passed the BMS CM certification and employed by a TBI Waiver Case Management Agency enrolled with Medicaid.
 Professional credentials are verified during Provider on-site reviews by the UMC.

 2.)
-Compliance Process: Upon completion of each provider retrospective review, the UMC conducts a face-to-face exit summation with the agency director.
+Compliance Process: Upon completion of each provider quality review, the UMC conducts a face-to-face exit summation with the agency director.
 Following the exit summation, the UMC will make available to the provider a draft Review Report and if necessary a Draft Plan of Correction to be completed by the TBI Waiver provider.
 If potential disallowances are identified, the TBI Waiver provider will have 30 days from receipt of the draft Review Report to send comments back to the UMC.
 After the 30 day comment period has ended, BMS will review the draft Review Report and any comments submitted by the TBI Waiver provider and issue a Final Review Report to the TBI Waiver provider's Director.